Demiourgos87/oireachtas/README.md

 `useGetData` hook handles all communication, including building of the query parameters that are necessary for pagination and filters.

-Pagination is handled via the API `limit` and `skip` query parameter.
+Pagination is handled via the API `limit` and `skip` query parameters.

 Filtering uses additional parameter, `bill_status`, and is handled through a multi select component.